 Instead of saying “see more in (insert name) tab,” just add a button that, when clicked, takes the user there.
 This makes it much quicker and more efficient.
 Below is an example of mine.
 If you click the “Competition Conferences” button, it will take you directly to that page.
 The same goes for the “Development Conferences” button.
 Once you click it, that page will be displayed.
 I recommend having one main tab that summarizes each different page that you have linked.
 This is also an opportunity to highlight what you believe are the most critical parts of your portfolio.
 If you refer to my “Home” page, you will see three buttons above my biography.
 These are the three sections on my portfolio that I feel employers will be most interested in.

 I hope this makes creating a portfolio that helps you stand out less daunting!
 While it may seem challenging, do not be afraid to explore this option.
 If you want to view mine as an example, please feel free!
 Just note that this is a work in progress.
 I will be adding to this throughout student teaching and even after.
 As educators, we are never done learning and professionally developing.
 That being said, will your portfolio ever really be finished?!
 Doing this now is just a great foundation to add to!

 Portfolio Link: https://dur7026.wixsite.com/durankoportfolio

-I am currently enrolled as a dual degree student at the California University of Pennsylvania.
+I am currently a dual degree student at the California University of Pennsylvania.
 My first degree is a B.S. in secondary education concentrated in mathematics.
 The second degree is a B.A. in mathematics with a minor in statistics.
 After completing my undergraduate degree, I plan to attend graduate school to acquire a P.S.M. in applied mathematics and cybersecurity.

 Fun Fact: On my dad’s side of the family, there are 23 teachers in 3 generations!
 However, I will only be the second math teacher (my grandfather being the first).
 I guess you can say teaching runs in my blood.